marclandy/enterprise-infra/architecture practice/consulting/network_infrastructure_edge_of_enablement.md

 ## Why This Matters

-Network and Infrastructure Architecture is no longer confined to cabling and uptime.
+Network Architecture is no longer confined to cabling and uptime.
 I operate at a critical junction—**where digital enablement meets enterprise control**.
 My work enables:

 - **Secure, performant access** to cloud, apps, and data
 - **Operational resilience** across distributed and remote environments